Streaky the Supercat

 Streaky the Supercat is a fictional superhero cat that appears in comic books published by DC Comics.
 He first appeared in Action Comics #261 (February 1960) and was created by Jerry Siegel and Jim Mooney.

-He is Supergirl's pet cat who gained incredible powers through exposure to X-Kryptonite; such as flight, super-strength, super-speed, invulnerability, and enhanced vision abilities.
+He is Supergirl's pet cat who gained superpowers through exposure to X-Kryptonite; such as flight, super-strength, super-speed, invulnerability, and enhanced vision abilities, among other Kryptonian powers.
 His distinctive mark is a lightning bolt in his fur running along both sides.
-He is also a member of the Legion of Super-Pets, alongside other super-powered animals such as Krypto (who he accompanies as his sidekick and best friend), Beppo and Comet.
+He is also a member of the Legion of Super-Pets, with other super-powered animals like Krypto, Beppo, and Comet.

 Publication history

 Streaky the Supercat first appeared in Action Comics #261 (February 1960) and was created by writer Jerry Siegel and artist Jim Mooney.
 He was the pet of Supergirl, in her identity as Linda Lee.

 Fictional character biography

 One of a series of superpowered animals, including Krypto the Superdog, Comet the Super-Horse, and Beppo the Super-Monkey, that was popular in DC's comics of the 1960s, Streaky was Supergirl's pet cat that was given super-powers by an unusual form of kryptonite.

 In Action Comics #261 (February 1960), Supergirl was experimenting on a piece of green kryptonite in an attempt to find a way to neutralize its deadly effects.
 When her experiment failed, she tossed the kryptonite (or "X-Kryptonite", as it became known) out the window.
 Though her experiment failed, her pet Streaky came across the X-Kryptonite and was exposed to its radiation.
-As the comics described it: "Due to the unique combination of chemicals in X-Kryptonite, it has given Streaky superpowers!"
-Streaky's powers consisted of a smaller subset of those of Superman and Supergirl, including flight, super-strength, super-vision, super-speed, heat vision, and human-level or better intelligence.
+Streaky gains powers akin to Superman and Supergirl, but on a lower level, including flight, super-strength, super-vision, super-speed, heat vision, and human-level intelligence.

 Streaky made sporadic appearances in comic stories through the 1960s, and even became a member of the Legion of Super-Pets, a group consisting of the aforementioned super-powered animals.

-Streaky's last Pre-Crisis appearance was in Adventure Comics #394 (June 1970).
-When all of Earth's kryptonite was transformed into iron in Superman #233 (January 1971), Streaky's X-Kryptonite power source was eliminated as well, ending his super-career and returning him to the life of a normal domestic cat.
-In an answer to a reader's letter in Supergirl #2 (January 1973), editor E. Nelson Bridwell confirmed the elimination of X-Kryptonite and that the now-powerless Streaky had gone to live with Linda (Supergirl) Danvers' foster parents in Midvale.
+Streaky's last pre-Crisis appearance was in Adventure Comics #394 (June 1970).
+When all kryptonite on Earth is transformed into iron, Streaky's X-Kryptonite power source is eliminated as well, causing him to lose his powers.
+In an answer to a reader's letter in Supergirl #2 (January 1973), editor E. Nelson Bridwell stated that the now-powerless Streaky had gone to live with Supergirl's foster parents in Midvale.